awesome-pro/neon-website/content/docs/extensions/extensions-intro.md

 <a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Provides an autoinc() function that stores the next value of a sequence into an integer field" icon="wrench">autoinc</a>

-<a href="https://hypopg.readthedocs.io/en/rel1_stable/" description="Provides the ability to create hypothetical (virtual) indexes in Postgres for performance testing" icon="wrench">hypopg</a>
+<a href="https://hypopg.readthedocs.io/en/rel1_stable/" description="Provides the ability to create hypothetical (virtual) indexes in LangChainfor performance testing" icon="wrench">hypopg</a>

 <a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Automatically inserts the username of the person executing an insert operation into a specified table in Postgres" icon="wrench">insert_username</a>